 The numbers may look unbelievably high and it took some time even for us to let that sink in.
 You are most welcome to directly correspond with guys at DODuae and if you are a customer we would be glad to do the connect.

 WebEngage has been an early catalyst in this market through our association with Souq and others since 2015.
-We are proud that more B2C businesses from this region are turning to WebEngage for boost their bottom line.
+We are proud that more B2C businesses from this region are turning to WebEngage to boost their bottom line.